-Various important figures are tied to Foiano della Chiana, especially skilled artists who fortunately left important works artworks in this area.
-Visitors to the town’s churches will be struck by these buildings, some of which are simple on the outside, but conceal great surprises inside.
-It’s in the Church of Sant’Eufemia that you can find the incredible Virgin Marys made by the Della Robbia family, who also made works for the churches of San Domenico and San Francesco.
-Painting is also adequately represented here: just head to the Collegiate Church of San Martino, where you can see the impressive depiction of the Coronation of the Virginby Luca Signorelli and a painting by Pomarancio.
+Various important figures are tied to Foiano della Chiano, especially skilled artists who fortunately left important artworks in this area.
+The town’s churches are particularly surprising; although some may be simple on the outside, inside are concealed incredible surprises.
+The Church of Sant’Eufemia is home to the brilliant Madonnas made by the Della Robbia workshop, who also made works for the churches of San Francesco and San Michele Arcangelo (also known as San Domenico), in which a fresco dedicated to the Adoration of the Magi has recently been restored.
+There is also a heavy emphasis on painting here: just head to the Collegiate Church of San Martino, where you can see the impressive depiction of the Coronation of the Virgin by Luca Signorelli and a painting by Pomarancio.